Modeling and Simulation of Chemo-Elasto-Plastically Coupled Battery Active Particles: Conclusion and Outlook

 The numerical results in~\cref{subsec:numerical_results} for a given set of parameters show a heterogeneous concentration distribution within the particle, when plastic models are considered.
 We attribute this to lower stresses inside the particle, which in turn affect the mobility of Li atoms and lead to a pile up at the particle's surface.
 In our studies, plastic deformations are limited to the outer parts of the particle and result in an eigenstrain that leads to tensile stresses at the particle surface during charging, which is not observed in the elastic model.
 Both the concentration pile up and the plastic deformation can be mitigated by decreasing the particle size and or decreasing the charging rate.

 Comparing the plastic and viscoplastic model in~\cref{fig:1d_nine_half_cycle}, differences become visible after multiple charging and discharging cycles.
 On the one hand, the plastic model hardens isotropic and after several cycles the occurring stresses do not reach the increased yield limit, preventing further plastification.
-On the other hand, the viscoplastic model does show an increased amount of plastic deformations, which results in a differing stress and concentration distribution.
+On the other hand, the viscoplastic model does show an increased amount of plastic deformations, which results in a different stress and concentration distribution.
 As a result of~\cref{sec:results}, the differences are more pronounced the more cycles are considered, which seems not to be investigated before and affects battery performance and lifetime.
 This could be achieved by the use of several modern numerical techniques.

-Investigating the performance of the projector linearization in comparison with the AD scheme in~\cref{tab:ad}, we conclude that the AD scheme is way more efficient, due to the fact that the assembling of the Newton matrix is done simultaneously with the residual.
+Investigating the performance of the approximation of the projector's linearization in comparison with the AD scheme in~\cref{tab:ad}, we conclude that the AD scheme is way more efficient, due to the fact that the assembling of the Newton matrix is done simultaneously with the residual.
 This leads to decreased computation times.
 In addition, the use of AD circumvents the tedious analytical derivation as well as the fault prone implementation of the linearization.
+In total, with the application of efficient tools like parallelization, adaptive spatial and temporal discretization and AD on our higher order finite element approach, we have reduced our computational effort for the assembling significantly.
+Adding the plastic part of the deformation gradient as solution variable to the set of equations like in~\cite{kolzenberg2022chemo-mechanical} would increase the computational time even more, especially for the purely two-dimensional computational consideration.

 When studying a two-dimensional problem in~\cref{subsubsec:2d_quarter_ellipse}, an asymmetry in the concentration and plastic strain distribution is observed, which we attribute to the ellipsoidal particle shape and the resulting asymmetric concentration distribution.